devtut/generate/docs/python/metaclasses.md

 ```
 class MyDummy(metaclass=mytype):
     pass
-type(MyDummy)  # &lt;class '__main__.mytype'&gt;
+type(MyDummy)  # <class '__main__.mytype'>

 ```

 Any keyword arguments (except `metaclass`) in the class declaration will be passed to the metaclass.
 Thus `class MyDummy(metaclass=mytype, x=2)` will pass `x=2` as a keyword argument to the `mytype` constructor.

-Read this [in-depth description of python meta-classes](http://web.archive.org/web/20170816193821/http://stackoverflow.com/questions/100003/what-is-a-metaclass-in-python/6581949#6581949) for more details.
+Read this [in-depth description of python meta-classes](http://stackoverflow.com/questions/100003/what-is-a-metaclass-in-python/6581949#6581949) for more details.

 ## Singletons using metaclasses

 A singleton is a pattern that restricts the instantiation of a class to one instance/object.
-For more info on python singleton design patterns, see [here](http://web.archive.org/web/20170816193821/http://python-3-patterns-idioms-test.readthedocs.io/en/latest/Singleton.html).
+For more info on python singleton design patterns, see [here](http://python-3-patterns-idioms-test.readthedocs.io/en/latest/Singleton.html).

 ```
 class SingletonType(type):